Tanama Tales

 Reservations: Yes, check availability here

-Camping of Los Angeles: Malibu Beach RV Park
+Camping LA: Malibu Beach RV Park

 The Malibu Beach RV Park is the only of its kind in the Malibu area.
 The park has an enviable location across the ocean and has easy access to many beaches and nature preserves.
 It is super close to the Malibu Pier and Country Mart (full of eating and shopping options).
 And, probably the best thing is that you can walk to the Malibu Seafood Cafe to feast on fish, shrimp, clams and more.